zediogoviana/zediogoviana.github.io/content/posts/analysing-electricity-consumption-with-livebook.md

 {{< image src="../../img/electricity-analysis/smart_cell_plot.png" alt="livebook plot smart cell" position="center" style="border-radius: 8px;" >}}

-As in the first case, to do more complex things, such as customizing the axis, labels, and colours, you need to convert this cell into Elixir code, and you can go from there with a good base.
+As before, to do more complex things, such as customizing the axis, labels, and colours, you need to convert this cell into Elixir code, and you can go from there with a good base.

-The [Hexdocs for `VegaLite`](https://hexdocs.pm/vega_lite/VegaLite.html) have some of the things you can customize, but if you want to go the extra mile, you'll need to check the actual [`Vega-Lite` docs](https://vega.github.io/vega-lite/).
+The [Hexdocs for `VegaLite`](https://hexdocs.pm/vega_lite/VegaLite.html) have some of the information on what you can customize, but if you want to go the extra mile, you'll need to check the actual [`Vega-Lite` docs](https://vega.github.io/vega-lite/).

 ### Plots and Analysis

 Now it's time to dive into the juicy part.
 Seeing the results, and getting to analyse them.

 I mentioned earlier that we have the panels producing electricity for direct consumption of the house, and the rest is sold back to the grid.
 This is important to highlight because the values we have for consumption/production don't account for what was consumed directly by the house.
 After all, the power didn't go through the main "counter".
-For the math itself, it doesn't matter, because the values on each side cancel out, and our provider also doesn't care about that.
-So don't assume the following values are all that was consumed/produced.
+For the math itself, it doesn't matter, because the values on each side cancel out, and our provider, likewise, doesn't track that.
+This way, the following values don't represent all that was consumed/produced.

-- The first plot represents the mean consumption (blue line) and the mean production (green line) per hour of the day.
-By looking at it, we can easily identify the *parabolic look-like* function for the production, which is directly related to the Sun's position relative to the house.
-There are also some spikes in both lines that we were able to map into some of our habits, and now the goal is to move some of the higher consumption after 20h:00, to the afternoon and take advantage of the higher production values.
+- The first plot depicts the mean consumption (blue line) and the mean production (green line) per hour of the day.
+We can effortlessly identify the *parabolic look-like* function for the production, which is directly related to the Sun's position relative to the house.
+There are also some spikes in both lines that we were able to map into some of our habits.
+Now, the goal is to move some of the higher consumption after 20h:00, to the afternoon and take advantage of the higher production values.
 (We sell cheaper to the grid than we buy, so it's better for us to directly consume what we produce.)
   -  The fact that during the afternoon energy is being sold, but also pulled in is something that I can't explain.
 At first sight, it seems that there would be enough energy to be consuming `0 kWh`, but I assume this has something to do with the power required.

 {{< image src="../../img/electricity-analysis/mean_per_hour.png" alt="mean consumption and production per hour" position="center" style="border-radius: 8px;" >}}